-Although IPO issuance has been light relative to the last two years, this year's performance has improved - albeit with a much smaller sample size.
-As of quarter-end, excluding Chinese listed companies, the IPO class of 2021 had an average and median return of (46%) and (55%), while the class of 2022 garnered a average and median return of 7% and (17%), respectively.
+Even though there has been a substantial decrease in the number of traditional IPOs in 2022 relative to 2021, stock performance has been a bright spot.
+As of quarter-end, excluding China/Hong Kong domiciled companies, the IPO class of 2021 had an average and median return of (44.8%) and (53.7%), while the class of 2022 garnered an average and median return of 23.1% and (5.6%), respectively.

 TMT Specific Commentary

-Within the TMT space, FinTech companies and High Broad Growth companies have suffered the most as both sectors are down (46%) and (56%) YTD, respectively.
-The market has seen a massive rotation from growth to value - the latter outperforming the former by 41% YTD.
+Within the TMT space, companies in the FinTech and Internet sectors have suffered the most as they are down (49.3%) and (44.2%) YTD, respectively.
+As a result, the market continues to see a wide disparity in performance between growth and value names -- the latter outperforming the former by 32.1% YTD.

 Convertible Market Commentary

-TMT issuers accounted for 27% of convertible deals priced and 21% of proceeds raised.
+TMT issuers accounted for 20% of convertible deals priced and 13% of proceeds raised in Q3 2022.

 Themes and Thoughts

-In Q2 2022, Mizuho ECM participated in 4 equity deals generating $3.1bn in proceeds.
+In Q3 2022, Mizuho ECM participated in 5 equity deals generating $4.4bn in proceeds.

 Source: Dealogic, Bloomberg

-1.Performance metrics are for all U.S. listed deals in Q2 2022 excluding SPACs; Deal size > $25mm
+1.Performance metrics are for all U.S. listed deals (Ex China and Hong Kong domiciled companies) in Q3 2022 excluding SPACs; Deal size > $25mm

 3.Deal Size > $25mm